George Duncan (politician): Life

 an officer in the Royal Marines.
 She died 27 May 1834, aged 32, after a childless marriage.

 He retired soon after, aged 45, from the drapery business.
 He became a Director of several companies including the Dundee, Perth and London Shipping Company, and the Forfarshire and Perthshire Fire Insurance Company.

 He built himself a small mansion, "The Vine", in Magdelene Yard Road, Dundee.

-George Duncan was elected to the House of Commons in 1841 as a Liberal Member of Parliament (MP) being the third Member for Dundee after the 1832 Reform Act.
+George Duncan was elected to the House of Commons in 1841 as a Whig Member of Parliament (MP) being the third Member for Dundee after the 1832 Reform Act.
 He retired from Parliament in 1857 after serving Dundee for 16 years.

 He died on 6 January 1878 and was buried at the Howff, Dundee.
 The grave lies on the western path.

 Family

 He married Hester Eliza Wheeler (1802–1834).
 They had no children.